scat : source code analysis tool

 scat displays function call graphs of C programs. scat also displays the conditions that need to be satisfied for a function to be called.

-scat allows a programmer to quickly see and comprehend the structure of a program.
+scat allows a programmer to quickly comprehend the structure of a program.

 User Interface

-Try it!
-Below is a simple applet which simulates some of scat's user interface.
+Below is a demonstration of scat's user interface.
 Point at a function call arc to see the conditions that must be satisfied for that call to occur.
 Point at a function name to see the function's signature and where the function is defined.

-Here's an old picture showing a graph being created interactively:
+Below is an old picture showing a call graph being created interactively:

 I used the GTK-- and GNOME-- libraries (which provide a C++ interface to GTK+ and GNOME). libsigc++ was also used.